alonsarias/youtube-sentiment-pipeline/README.md

 *Figure 2: Time series showing sentiment trends over time.
 Peaks in positive sentiment correlate with product launches and promotional events.*

 1. In Metabase, click on "New" > "Question"
-2. Select "MySQL" as the data source
+2. In the top navigation, select your database (e.g., "Sentiment Analysis Big Data Simulation")
-3. Choose the "comments" table
+3. Click on "Comments" table
-4. Click on "Visualization" and select "Line"
+4. Click on the "Summarize" button
-5. Configure the chart:
-   - X-axis: Select "timestamp" field (you may want to group by hour, day, or week depending on your data volume)
-   - Y-axis: Select "Count" as the aggregation method
+5. For "Pick a function or metric", select "Count of rows"
+6. For "Pick a column to group by", select "timestamp"
+7. You can refine the time grouping by clicking on "by month" and changing to hour, day, or week
+8. Click "+ Add another grouping"
-   - Group by: Select "sentiment_prediction" to see different sentiment categories as separate lines
+9. Select "sentiment_prediction" to break down data by sentiment categories
+10. Click "Visualize" button at the bottom
+11. Click "Line" in the visualization selector
+12. Use the "Settings" panel to customize colors and display options
-6. Click "Save" and add it to your dashboard
+13. Click "Save" and add it to your dashboard

 ##### Example 2: Bar Chart - Sentiment Category Distribution